Struggling to Forgive and Trust Your Husband

 How important is communication between the husband and the wife in rebuilding this trust?

-Amen.
-Well I appreciate you drawing that distinction between a lack of forgiveness and a lack of trust.
+Thank you for drawing that distinction between a lack of forgiveness and a lack of trust.
 I'm sure that'll be a help to a lot of women who have really wondered if they have forgiven their husband.
 Kathy Gallagher, thanks so much.